IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ##### 3.102.4.1.3 Expected Actions

-Upon receiving the introspect request, the Authorization Server MUST evaluate the Resource Server access to the introspect endpoint.
-In accordance with ITI-72, when access to the introspect endpoint is not allowed, the Authorization Server MUST return HTTP 401 (Not Authorized).
+Upon receiving the introspect request, the Authorization Server must evaluate the Resource Server access to the introspect endpoint.
+In accordance with ITI-72, when access to the introspect endpoint is not allowed, the Authorization Server must return HTTP 401 (Not Authorized).

 The Authorization Server SHALL:
 * Validate the structure and authenticity of the token to be introspected